codeteme/Gebeta/README.md

 # Author: Temesgen Tewolde

 1.Project Description:
-* Gebeta
-* Gebeta is one of the oldest board games in the world.
-    The project will allow two users to play against each other in a single account.
+* **Gebeta** is one of the oldest board games in the world.
+The objective of this project is to develop a web-based version of Gebeta that allows users to play against each other in a single account or against the computer.
+The project might also include a multiplayer mode.
-    The project will allow a user to play against the computer.
-    The project might also allow the users to play in multiplayer mode.

 2. Competitive Analysis:
-* I have came across a mobile app appropriately called Gebeta.
-    It has a fairly complicated GUI and multiple levels.
-    My project will be inspired by the game.
-First, the mobile app allows users to play the Ethiopian version of the game as opposed to the slightly tweaked international version of the game.
-The project will also implement the that particular version.
-The game will of course include a file with concise note on the instructions to play the game.
-    If possible, I will try to add an in-game instruction in addition to a instruction-only window.
+* While researching Gebeta games, the author came across a mobile app with a complicated GUI and multiple levels.
+This project will be inspired by the mobile app, but it will implement the Ethiopian version of the game.
+The project will include concise instructions on how to play the game, and if possible, an in-game instruction window.

 3. Structural Plan:
 * The project will have 3 major components:
-    View  - the GUI component (a detailed plan is written in the following paragraph) Model - the game engine itself
-          - this is where alpha-beta pruning comes into picture and the multiplayer option (which I will make use of lessons learned in network programming), and Controller
+    View: This will include the GUI component, which will have the following features:
         - Title of the game
-    - Label that indicates the current player
+        - Label indicating the current player
-    - Label that indicates which row belongs to which player.
-(Player 1 and Player 2)
+        - Label indicating which row belongs to which player (Player 1 and Player 2)
-    - Button that reads 'Click here for instruction'.
+        - Button that reads 'Click here for instructions'
-    - Button for the small holes will be buttons and the text will be the marbles in that hole.
+        - Buttons representing the small holes with the text indicating the number of marbles in each hole
-    - Labels of slightly large sizes for the two big buckets.
+        - Labels of slightly larger size for the two big buckets
-    - Button that allows for restart.
+        - Button that allows for restart

+    Model: This will be the game engine itself, including alpha-beta pruning and the multiplayer option, using lessons learned in network programming.
+    Controller: This will connect the View and Model components.

-    If possible I will add the following:
+    If possible, the author will add the following features to the GUI:
-    - An in-game move-by-move instruction.
+    - In-game move-by-move instructions
-    - A sound and/or music option.
+    - Sound and/or music option
-    - Change the image of the buttons to number of marbles.
-I can use the free marble vectors and use Adobe Illustrator to create copies of them.
+    - Change the image of the buttons to the number of marbles using free marble vectors and Adobe Illustrator to create copies of them

 4. Algorithmic Plan:
-    I will employ alpha-beta pruning to allow a user to play against the computer.
-    The static evaluation on the final positions would look at the number of marbles in the big bucket.
-    In other words, the greater the number of marbles, the better the move is for the chosen player.
-    If the number of marbles in the opposition's big bucket is larger than the chosen player's, then the static evaluation will yield a negative result (marbles in the big bucket of chosen player - marbles in big bucket of opposition player)
+* The author will use alpha-beta pruning to allow a user to play against the computer.
+The static evaluation on the final positions will consider the number of marbles in the big bucket, with a higher number of marbles being better for the chosen player.
+If the number of marbles in the opposition's big bucket is larger than the chosen player's, the static evaluation will yield a negative result.

 5. Timeline Plan:
-* By the end of Week 12, I will have build the GUI.
-Meanwhile, I will be studying alpha-beta pruning.
+* By the end of Week 12: Build the GUI and study alpha-beta pruning
-* By the end of Week 13, I will have a working project that allows users to play against the computer.
+* By the end of Week 13: Develop a working project that allows users to play against the computer
-* By the end of Week 14, I will continue working on the alpha-pruning implementation.
-                         I will also begin working on multiplayer option.
+* By the end of Week 14: Continue working on the alpha-beta pruning implementation and begin working on the multiplayer option

-6. Version Control Plan: I uploaded my project on Github.
-I will use the version control tool according to best practices advised by professionals.
+6. Version Control Plan:
+* The author will upload the project on GitHub and use version control tools according to best practices advised by professionals.

 7. Module List: I will not be using any external modules/hardware/technologies.